Cairnwood

-Cairnwood is a 26000 sqft historic home located adjacent to the Glencairn Museum in Bryn Athyn, Montgomery County, Pennsylvania.
-It was designed by the architectural firm of Carrère and Hastings and built in 1895.
+Cairnwood is a 26000 sqft historic home next to the Glencairn Museum in the borough of Bryn Athyn in Montgomery County, Pennsylvania, U.S. It was designed by the architectural firm of Carrère and Hastings and built in 1895.
 The surrounding grounds were designed by Olmsted, Olmsted and Eliot.
 It was built for John Pitcairn, Jr. (1841–1916), President of Pittsburgh Plate Glass Company.
 It is a 2½-story, Roman brick and limestone French country estate home in the Beaux Arts style.
 The L-plan house has 28 rooms, plus a chapel in the third story turret.
 Also on the property are a contributing stable and garden house built contemporary to the main house, and garage complex (1911).
 A contributing structure is the estate wall.
 The property is now owned by the Academy of the New Church and serves as a special events facility, specifically hosting weddings, corporate functions, fundraising and social events of all kinds.

 It was added to the National Register of Historic Places in 2002.
 It is a contributing property to the Bryn Athyn Historic District.